JethroLee98/SSD_Pytorch_Circle/README.md

 &nbsp;

 ## Changes
-- Change the prior anchor shape from rectangles to circles (with different scale of radius)
+- Change the prior anchor shape from rectangles to circles (with different scale of radius) /layers/functions/prior_box.py
-- Change the function of calculate IoU
+- Change the function of calculate IoU /layers/box_utils.py
+- Change the nms algorithm /layers/box_utils.py
+- Change the preprocess of dataset (change rectangles of bbox to circle)  /data/voc0712.py

 ## Installation